open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 The server MAY include `Status.details` field with additional details.
 Read below about what this field can contain in each specific failure case.

-The server is recommended to use HTTP response status codes to indicate retryable and not-retryable errors for a particular erroneous situation.
+The server SHOULD use HTTP response status codes to indicate retryable and not-retryable errors for a particular erroneous situation.
 The client SHOULD honour HTTP response status codes as retryable or not-retryable according to the following table: